 Some free boatbuilding plans are very good, others are worth exactly what you pay for them.
 If you choose to use free boat plans, do your homework, and try to find others who have built from the plans.
 There are many Yahoo and Facebook groups out there.
 It's worth it to do a search.
 It's a good idea to check the measurements and to build a model from the free plans just to make sure you understand the process.

 Stitch and glue plans are good wooden boat plans for beginners.

 Making a model will pay back later and save you time when you build because you will have figured out how the boat goes together.

-In a more complex boat, free is not always less expensive because the designer of bought plans will usually have taken the time to give you better instructions and is often available to answer questions.
+In a more complex boat, free is not always less expensive because the designer of bought plans will usually have taken the time to give you better instructions, material layouts, and is often available to answer questions.

 I built the green pram using the stitch and glue method of boatbuilding.
 The plans were free.

 Follow my day to day diary building Gavin Atkin's Apple Pie dinghy.

 Free Stitch and Glue Boat Plans in no Particular Order.

 Email me if a link is broken.
 I try to update everything often but the internet is a fast paced place. (and I'm not so quick)

 I've included some plans that are free but not strictly pure stitch and glue.
 Some are combination methods and some are build with little support pieces, chine logs, that are used to screw onto or glue on.
 They are easy techniques.